gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Mandatory CRYPT Option Missing (ENOCRYPT) {#enocrypt}

-When an SCTP endpoint sends an INIT chunk that doesn't contain the protected association parameter towards an SCTP endpoint that only accepts protected associations, it will raise an ENOCRYPT error.
-In other words reply with an ERROR chunk containing the cause code 'invalid mandatory parameter' (7) (see {{RFC9260}} section 3.3.10.7) and ENOCRYPT in the Cause-Specific Information field.
+When a client SCTP endpoint sends an INIT chunk that doesn't contain the protected association parameter towards an SCTP endpoint that only accepts protected associations, the server endpoint will raise an ENOCRYPT error.
+In other words reply with an ERROR chunk containing the cause code 'invalid mandatory parameter' (7) (see {{RFC9260}}
+section 3.3.10.7) and ENOCRYPT in the Cause-Specific Information field.

 ## Error During KEY Handshake (EENGINE) {#ekeyhandshake}